Indiana Landlord Tenant Rights

 • Authorized Agents: Landlords must provide the names and addresses of all parties involved in owning or managing the property.

-• Flooding: As of 2009, Indiana landlords must disclose if their unit lies in a 100-year flood plain.
-Contact FEMA or use their flood plain maps to determine if this requirement applies to your rental unit.
+• Flooding: As of 2009, Indiana landlords must disclose if their unit lies in a 100-year flood plain (FEMA and flood plain maps determine the applicability of this requirement)

 Read more